benjaminzwhite/reasoning-models/README.md

 - [SIN-Bench: Tracing Native Evidence Chains in Long-Context Multimodal Scientific Interleaved Literature](https://arxiv.org/abs/2601.10108) - nice approach to formulating tasks that require reasoning
 - [Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs](https://arxiv.org/abs/2601.11061)
 - [Reasoning Models Generate Societies of Thought](https://arxiv.org/abs/2601.10825) - has some nice things on mechanistic interpretability of reasoning traces also
+- [rSIM: Incentivizing Reasoning Capabilities of LLMs via Reinforced Strategy Injection](https://arxiv.org/abs/2512.08300) - "... this paper proposes a novel reinforced strategy injection mechanism (rSIM), that enables any LLM to become an RLM by employing a small planner to guide the LLM's CoT through the adaptive injection of reasoning strategies.
+To achieve this, the planner (leader agent) is jointly trained with an LLM (follower agent) using multi-agent RL (MARL), based on a leader-follower framework and straightforward rule-based rewards."

 #### Topic - Routing